 Can Dogs Eat Turkey Necks?
-Why They Are Not a Simple Homemade Dog Food Ingredient
+Usually Not for Homemade Dog Food

 Turkey necks are not a simple or low-risk ingredient for homemade dog food because of bones, size, and the difficulty of serving them consistently.